-State law (RCW 82.02) allows cities to assess TIFs for new development to collect a proportional share of the cost of City investment in the transportation system.
-Bellingham has been assessing TIF for new development since 1994
+State law (RCW 82.02) allows cities to assess multimodal TIFs for new development to collect a proportional share of the cost of City investment in multimodal transportation system improvements.
+Bellingham has been assessing TIFs for new development since 1994

 current Six-Year TIP.
-Transportation planners calculate TIFs based on project-specific impacts.
+Transportation planners calculate multimodal TIFs based on project-specific transportation impacts.

 Urban Village TIF Reduction Program

-In 2010, Public Works transportation planners created the Urban Village TIF Reduction Program through the collaborative City-Sustainable Connections "Ten in '10" initiative to provide regulatory incentives for more sustainable development.
+In 2010, Public Works transportation planners created the Urban Village TIF Reduction Program to provide regulatory incentives for more sustainable development.
 The Bellingham City Council adopted the Urban Village TIF Reduction Program in February 2011 to further promote comprehensive plan goals for mixed use urban infill, multimodal transportation, and financial incentives for new development in designated Urban Villages.
-Bellingham’s Urban Village TIF Reduction Program received the 2012 American Planning Association/Planning Association of Washington Award for Transportation Planning in Washington State.

 Other transportation links